How to make gazpacho – a Spaniard’s guide

 In addition, these tomatoes have a very thin skin and little to no seeds.

-Roma and heirloom tomatoes are also good choices for this chilled soup.
+Tomatoes of the roma and heirloom varieties are also good choices to make this chilled soup.

 RELATED: What to do if you want gazpacho but you don’t have tomatoes